drseergio/drseergio.github.com/source/_posts/2017-04-17-internet-connected-motorcycle-project-part-2.markdown

 [{% img /images/usbanalyzer.png 500 %}](/images/usbanalyzer.png)

 I couldn't get any insight just by looking at the tool output.
 I didn't realize that the actual packet data was in the bottom right panel and thought the data is stored in "TransferBuffer".
 I exported the data using JSON.
 I then wrote a Java parser to try to wrap my head around the data.
-Throughtout the project I wrote at least a couple of various parsers.
+Throughout the project I wrote at least a couple of various parsers.
 It's probably impossible to understand a binary protocol just by looking at random packets.
 I was looking for patterns.
 But I was clearly focused on the wrong piece of data.
 At least I learned that PCV communicates using URB (USB Request Blocks) [bulk transfers -- relatively large messages transferred on the USB bus](http://www.beyondlogic.org/usbnutshell/usb4.shtml#Bulk).

 After a dead end I looked for another tool and found HHD Device Monitoring Studio.
 HHDDMS is much better.
 From the statistics view I learned immediately that the number of packets exchanged between PCV and Windows tool stays constant.
 Giving gas or starting the engine didn't change the rate of messages.
 This was in contrast with simple toy gadgets that typically don't send data unless an action is triggered (e.g. button pressed in the app).
 That meant that data must have been constantly streamed.